The Mysterious Cities of Gold (2012 TV series): Broadcast

-The English version premiered on Kix on November 9, 2013.
+The English version premiered on Pop Max on November 9, 2013.
 Fabulous Films released it on DVD and Blu-ray on February 17, 2014, in the UK.
 In 2016, the second season was made and released in France, and subsequently released in English in Australia in 2018.
 Season three was broadcast in French on RTS Un, but has yet to receive an English dub.

 Reception

-The show was well received by critics such as Starburst and HuffPost.
+The show was perceived as losing its identity and untrue to the original, generally badly received by critics such as Starburst and HuffPost.

 Video game

 A video game called The Mysterious Cities of Gold: Secret Paths for Windows (available on Steam), Wii U, Nintendo 3DS and iOS based on the show was published by Ynnis Interactive.